What is a PD-L1 Test?

 - Surgery.
 Surgery may be done to remove a sample of tissue (an incisional biopsy).
 In certain cases, the entire tumor will be removed (an excisional biopsy).

-- A scope.
-Scopes are tools for looking inside your body.
-They may be inserted through an opening in your body or through a small incision (cut).
-Special tools may be used with a scope to remove a tissue sample.
+- Endoscopic biopsy.
+A flexible tube with a camera (scope) is inserted through an opening in your body or through a small cut to view and collect tissue samples.
 Examples of scope procedures include bronchoscopy, laparoscopy, colposcopy, and cystoscopy (to examine the inside of the bladder).

 Will I need to do anything to prepare for the test?